 The Standard BigCommerce Plan goes as low as $29.95/month.
 This package includes web hosting for your store and a free SSL security certificate.
-If your store sales amount to over $50k annually, you’ll need to upgrade to their Plus plan which falls at about $79.95 per month.
+If your store sales amount to over $50k annually, you’ll need to upgrade to their Plus plan, which falls at about $79.95 per month.

 The bigger your business, the more complex your requirements get.
-To fully cater them, you’ll need to invest in a more tailored solution to get features like a diverse product catalog, personalized shopping experiences for your customers, managing wholesale orders, and more.
-To give you a ballpark figure, a customized eCommerce software will cost you about;
+To fully cater to them, you’ll need to invest in a more tailored solution to get features like a diverse product catalog, personalized shopping experiences for your customers, managing wholesale orders, and more.
+To give you a ballpark figure, customized eCommerce software will cost you about;

 - Initial Setup: $5000 or greater